davidgillies/silva.app.news/README.txt

   Emails:      guido@infrae.com, faassen@infrae.com, gst@infrae.com
   CVS:         $Revision: 1.22 $

-Silva News
+Silva News Network

   Silva is a Zope-based web application designed for the creation and management of structured, textual content.
 Silva allows users to enter new documents as well as edit existing documents using a web interface.

-  Silva News is an extension to Silva to allow authors to place articles and agendaitems on the Silva site and show them on a page.
+  Silva News Network is an extension to Silva to allow authors to place articles and agendaitems on the Silva site and show them on a page.

   There are versions for older Silva versions available for download as well.
-  No other products are required to use Silva News from Silva, besides the products required to run Silva itself.
+  No other products are required to use Silva News Network from Silva, besides the products required to run Silva itself.

-Installing Silva News
+Installing Silva News Network

   See INSTALL.txt

-Using Silva News
+Using Silva News Network

   The first thing to do is add subjects and target audiences to the service_news object in the Silva root in the ZMI.
 This object is used only to